jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/HackerOne-Hacker-Powered-Security-Report-2023.md

 (IDOR), for example, because these are not vulnerabilities you can scan for.
 This highlights the importance of human intelligence in seeking out these weaknesses.
-Similarly, SQL injection appears more often in the high critical category because these vulnerabilities by their nature will have a significant impact because they would give an attacker access to the backend of your systems.
+Similarly, SQL injection appears more often in the high/ critical category because these vulnerabilities by their nature will have a significant impact because they would give an attacker access to the backend of your systems.